atrisha/atrisha.github.io/_pages/about.md

 I am a postdoctoral fellow at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca ) at the University of Toronto in [Prof. Gillian Hadfield](https://vectorinstitute.ai/team/gillian-k-hadfield/)'s group and affiliated with the Vector Institute for Artificial Intelligence.

 My research focuses on multi-agent systems, empirical game theory, and other computational methods for safety in AI systems; both at the level of a specific application as well as society.
-Often this falls under the umbrella of [Cooperative AI](https://arxiv.org/pdf/2012.08630.pdf?utm_medium=referral&utm_source=idealist) spanning the following themes:
+This often falls under the umbrella of Cooperative AI, which bridges together artificial intelligence with game-theoric foundations.
+My past and ongoing research has spanned three interconnected themes:

-- Theories of bounded rationality and methods for modelling behaviour for human-AI interactions.
+**Behavioural game theory**: How do we formalize "boundedly rational" human behaviour for automated systems that rely primarily on rational choice and utility-optimizing underpinnings?
+What safety risks can arise as a consequence of that?

-- Role of norms, beliefs, and information in 'AI and society' (e.g., online social systems)
+**Safety validation of autonomous systems**: What new approaches are needed for safety validation that take into account the idiosyncracies, diversity, and unpredictability of human behaviour?

-- Safety of automated systems that interact with humans (e.g. self-driving cars).
+**Norms and institutions for AI agent design**: How do we design advanced 'AI agents' that are increasingly interacting with our economic, political, and social systems in an unprecedented way?
+What methodological frameworks are needed for AI agents to safely interact within existing human communities, norms, and institutions that improve welfare and well-being for all?

 I received my PhD from David R Cheriton School of Computer Science at the University of Waterloo.
 You can check out my thesis [here](https://uwspace.uwaterloo.ca/handle/10012/18751).